Mokayed/sys-integration-Homework-Programming-Exercise-BPMN/README.md

 They all share a standard. the standard is this: usiness Process Model and Notation (BPMN) is a standard for business process modeling that provides a graphical notation for specifying business processes in a Business Process Diagram (BPD).
 </p>

-<h4> 3) what a BPMN diagram is and what is its role. </h4>
+<h4> 3)What a BPMN diagram is and what is its role. </h4>

 <p>
-a BPMN diagram is a way to represent the business value using different activity events, gateways and data.
+A BPMN diagram is a way to represent the business value using different activity events, gateways and data.
 The primary role of it is to provide a standard notation readily understandable by all business stakeholders.
 </p>

 <h3>Development</h3>